speakeasy-sdks/template-sdk/README.md

 ![Screenshot 2023-09-06 at 10 01 46](https://github.com/speakeasy-sdks/template-sdk/assets/68016351/35828982-c6de-4a5c-84f5-ae2b4224cece)

 🚀 You should have a working SDK for your API 🙂 .
-To check out all the features of the SDK please see our docs [site](https://speakeasyapi.dev/docs/create-client-sdks/)
+To check out all the features of the SDK please see our docs [site](https://speakeasyapi.dev/docs/create-client-sdks/).

 ### Local development

 Once you have the SDK setup you may want to iterate on the SDK.
 Speakeasy supports OpenAPI vendor extensions that can be added to your spec to customise the SDK ergonomics (method namess, namespacing resources etc.) and functionality (adding retries, pagination, multiple server support etc)

-To get started install the Speakeasy CLI
+To get started install the Speakeasy CLI.

 In your terminal, run: